Cadet College Hasan Abdal: Controversies

-Founding principal's burial
+Founding Principal's Burial

 The founding principal, Hugh Catchpole, had expressed his wish to be buried on the premises of Cadet College Hasanabdal.
 After his death on February 1, 1997, there came two groups.
 One was against the idea to have anyone's grave on an academic institution whereas, the personal interest of then Air Chief Marshal Muhammad Abbas Khattak and other prominent Abdalians made this possible to find a quiet corner for the founding principal.

-Placement of Shuhada Monument

-To pay homage to the brave sons of the soil, who laid their lives down while defending their motherland, the Shuhada Monument was constructed in 2003.
-When it came to construct the monument, its location divided the Abdalian community.
-Some were of the view to construct the monument in place of the fountain which used to be in N. D. Hassan Square - in front of the Academics Block; others opposed it.
-Finally, the current place, closer to the main gate, was amicably agreed.

 David Headly & Tahawwur Rana

-The college came in the limelight after 2008 Mumbai attacks, in view of the alleged involvement of two of its alumni; David Headly (Syed Daud Gillani) and Tahawwur Rana, from 21st Entry (1974–1979).
+The college attracted public attention following the 2008 Mumbai attacks, in view of the alleged involvement of two of its alumni; David Headley and Tahawwur Rana.

 Cambridge Stream and Hefty Fee

 In very recent times, college embarked on a journey to be an all-Cambridge institution.
 This decision received a great amount of criticism and divided the alumni.
 This decision, coupled with heavy fees, due to discontinuation of grant in aid by the Government of Punjab, has put the college administration in a very tight situation.